dublx/packer-terraform-docker-aws-test/README.md

+# Description
-Playground for Packer and Terraform to build a Docker based cloud cluster Keeps build history of Packer build's Terraform states over iterations to your cloud configuration.
+Playground for Packer and Terraform to build a Docker based cloud cluster.

+Keeps build history of Packer build's Terraform states over iterations to your cloud configuration.
 Build history is stored in `builds/`.

 Must have the AWS key/secret pair in ENV vars `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`

 # Install
 ```shell
 git clone git@github.com:dublx/packer-terraform-docker-aws-test.git